arjunerasani/appointment-chat-system/ARCHITECTURE.md

 ### Short Term

-- **Server Sent Events for the Staff Dashboard:** Replace the 5-second poll loop with a passive SSE stream so the backend only pushes updates when something actually changes, bringing polling overhead to zero.
+- **Server Sent Events for the Staff Dashboard:** Replace the 5 second poll loop with a passive SSE stream so the backend only pushes updates when something actually changes, bringing polling overhead to zero.
 - **Database Indexing:** Add B-Tree indexes on `status`, `requestedAt`, and `assignedStaffId` to keep routing queries fast as the appointments table grows.

 ### Long-Term

 - **External Message Broker (RabbitMQ / ActiveMQ):** Swap out the in memory STOMP broker for an external message broker.
 This decouples message broadcasting from the app runtime and makes horizontal scaling behind a load balancer viable.
-- **Redis for Session Metrics:** Move volatile, non-persistent data (like `lastSeenAt` heartbeat timestamps and connection states) out of PostgreSQL and into a Redis cluster to reduce disk I/O and speed up reads/writes on frequently-updated fields.
+- **Redis for Session Metrics:** Move volatile, non-persistent data (like `lastSeenAt` heartbeat timestamps and connection states) out of PostgreSQL and into a Redis cluster to reduce disk I/O and speed up reads/writes on frequently updated fields.